OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>String</b>
       <br>
       default:
-      <p class="scene-class-comments">Define on-resume lua script name.
-This script is loaded into the renderer just after renderPrep execution under resume render mode then executed.
-This script is not executed if non-resume render mode even if you set script name.Renderer sets some lua global variables and lua script can access them.
-We can get resume render start condition (true=properly started or false=failed to start as resume render and fall back to normal rendering) via lua global variable.
-See details in rendering-wiki checkpoint/resume page.
-If empty, on-resume script execution is disabled.</p>
+      <p class="scene-class-comments">When using resumable rendering, the Lua script named here is loaded after the render prep stage.
+In addition, MoonRay sets some Lua global variables the script can access.
+This functionality is disabled when the script name is empty or when not using resumable rendering.
+Please refer to the checkpoint/resume documentation for more details.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.links heading=4-%}